-Section 1194.31 Functional Performance Criteria Criteria Supporting Features Remarks and explanations (a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided.
-Supports with Exceptions Pages are designed in such a way that they can be used and understood with assistive technology. (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided.
-Supports with Exceptions Some pages contain smaller font sizes, but browser settings allow them to be changed and the page resized. (c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or Supports All videos contain closed captioning support for Assistive Technology used by people who are deaf or hard of hearing shall be provided (d) Where audio information is important for the use of a product, at least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided.
-Supports Audio information is presented as a video with closed captioning (e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided.
-Supports No part of the product requires user speech. (f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
-Does not Support

-Section 1194.41 Information, documentation, and support Criteria Supporting Features Remarks and explanations (a) Product support documentation provided to end-users shall be made available in alternate formats upon request, at no additional charge.
-Support (b) End-users shall have access to a description of the accessibility and compatibility features of products in alternate formats or alternate methods upon request, at no additional charge.
-Support (c) Support services for products shall accommodate the communication needs of end-users with disabilities.
-Support
+Subpart C - Must be completed if Equivalent Facilitation alternative offered.
+Equivalent Facilitation must yield equal or greater success Section 1194.31 Functional Performance Criteria (a) At least one mode of operation and information retrieval that does not require user vision shall be provided, or support for Assistive Technology used by people who are blind or visually impaired shall be provided. (b) At least one mode of operation and information retrieval that does not require visual acuity greater than 20/70 shall be provided in audio and enlarged print output working together or independently, or support for Assistive Technology used by people who are visually impaired shall be provided. (c) At least one mode of operation and information retrieval that does not require user hearing shall be provided, or support for Assistive Technology used by people who are deaf or hard of hearing shall be provided (d) Where audio information is important for the use of a product, at least one mode of operation and information retrieval shall be provided in an enhanced auditory fashion, or support for assistive hearing devices shall be provided. (e) At least one mode of operation and information retrieval that does not require user speech shall be provided, or support for Assistive Technology used by people with disabilities shall be provided. (f) At least one mode of operation and information retrieval that does not require fine motor control or simultaneous actions and that is operable with limited reach and strength shall be provided.
+Subpart D - Required on all submissions Section 1194.41 Information, documentation, and support (a) Product support documentation provided to end-users shall be made available in alternate formats upon request, at no additional charge. (b) End-users shall have access to a description of the accessibility and compatibility features of products in alternate formats or alternate methods upon request, at no additional charge. (c) Support services for products shall accommodate the communication needs of end-users with disabilities.